whider/edx-documentation/en_us/course_authors/source/building_course/credit_courses/credit_courses.rst

 * In-course identity reverification allows you to add identity verification "checkpoints" at specific locations in your course, such as before assessments or exams.
-When learners reach a checkpoint, they must use the webcams on their computers to verify their identity, similar to the original ID verification process, before they can access more course content.
+When learners reach a checkpoint, they must use the webcams on their computers to verify their identities, similar to the original ID verification process, before they can access more course content.

   For more information, see :ref:`In Course Reverification`.